 Set up a direct communication channel with supporters: This lets you engage with donors and build awareness about everything you’re fighting for.

 Send targeted, frequent and personalized campaigns to each subscriber: So that you can send relevant messages to your supporters at just the right moment.

-Plus, our 2021 industry benchmarks have shown that on average, nonprofit emails get 27.52% open rates and 4.52% click rates, which is higher than the average.
+Plus, our 2022 industry benchmarks have shown that on average, nonprofit marketing emails get 27.52% open rates and 4.52% click rates, which is higher than the average.
 They also enjoy lower unsubscribe rates!
 People want to hear from you, so now is the time to jump on the bandwagon.

 You can grow your list with different kinds of opt-in forms, such as:

 Embedded forms can be placed anywhere on your website to give visitors an easy way to sign up for your email newsletters.
 Signup forms should always include an incentive, even if it’s something as simple as, “Keep up to date on all our latest news!”
 Here’s an example of an embedded opt-in form on the Invisible Children website.

 Look at how this pop-up from Partners in Health immediately captures attention with a compelling image and a statement of their mission.

 Combine your pop-up with a clear CTA like this one and you’ll be well on your way to adding new subscribers to your list (yay)!